harvester/docs/docs/rancher/cloud-provider.md

 | `cloudprovider.harvesterhci.io/healthcheck-failure-threshold` | string | false | Specifies the health check failure threshold.
 The default value is 3.
 The backend server will stop forwarding traffic if the number of health check failures reaches the threshold.
 | `cloudprovider.harvesterhci.io/healthcheck-periodseconds` | string | false |  Specifies the health check period.
 The default value is 5 seconds.
 | `cloudprovider.harvesterhci.io/healthcheck-timeoutseconds` | string | false | Specifies the timeout of every health check.
 The default value is 3 seconds.

-!!!note
-    Currently, the health check port needs to be a `nodeport`.
-There's [a feature request](https://github.com/harvester/harvester/issues/1697) to change it to a service port and which will be implemented in a future release.